Continuous dependence on the coefficients and global existence for stochastic reaction diffusion equations: Introduction

 An example where this happens arises in the theory of stochastic reaction diffusion equations.
 In Section \ref{sect.3} we prove global existence for such equations assuming that the nonlinearity $F$ is of polynomial growth and satisfies suitable dissipativity assumptions and that $G$ is locally Lipschitz and of linear growth.
 This improves previous results due to Brze\'zniak and G{\c{a}}tarek \cite{bg99} and Cerrai \cite{Cerrai} in various ways.
 Indeed, in our framework, the operator $A$ governing the linear part of the equations can be an arbitrary uniformly elliptic second-order operator.
 For such operators $A$, martingale solutions were obtained in \cite{bg99} for polynomially bounded $F$ and uniformly bounded $G$.
 Assuming rather restrictive simultaneous diagonisability conditions on $A$ and the driving noise, in \cite{Cerrai} global mild solutions were obtained for polynomially bounded $F$ and certain unbounded nonlinearities $G$.

 In Section \ref{sect.2} and \ref{sect.3} we extend these results by proving global existence of mild solutions under the same growth assumptions on $F$ and $G$ as in \cite{Cerrai} but without any diagonisability assumptions on $A$ and the noise process whatsoever.
 Although our approach combines certain essential features of \cite{Cerrai} with a Gronwall type lemma in the spirit of \cite{bg99}, the the abstract results of Section \ref{sect.1} streamline the proof considerably.

-In the final section \ref{sect.4} we apply out our results to stochastic reaction diffusion equations driven by white noise in dimension $d=1$ and driven by a Banach space valued Brownian motion in for the dimension $d\ge 2$.
-Note that the results of \cite{Cerrai} do not cover dimensions $d\ge 2$ for the Laplace operator on the domain $\OO =\{|x|<1\}$ in dimensions $d\ge 2$, as the hypothesis (H1) made in the paper is not satisfied for this operator.
-Another improvement is that we obtain solutions with trajectories in $C([0,T];C(\overline{\OO}))$ rather than in $C((0,T];C(\overline{\OO})) \cap L^\infty([0,T];C(\overline{\OO}))$.
+In the final section \ref{sect.4} we write out our results for the special case of a 1D stochastic reaction diffusion equations driven by white noise and comment on possible variations in higher dimensions.

 Notations and terminology are standard and follow those of \cite{KvN10}.
 Throughout this article we fix probability space $(\Omega, \F, \P)$ endowed with a filtration $\mathbb{F} = (\F_t)_{t\in [0,T]}$, where $0<T<\infty$ is a finite time horizon.
 Unless stated otherwise, all processes considered are defined on this probability space, and adaptedness is understood relative to $\mathbb{F}$.
 We work over the real scalar field, but occasional sectoriality arguments require passage to complexifications; this will be done without further notice.